-We are recruiting teams now for the summer challenge, and there are wide range of information sessions (with prizes for attendees) and mixer events in Cambridge and Norwich.
-The schedule of events can be found at www.synbio.cam.ac.uk/biomakerchallenge.
-Full details can be found on the above website.
-Up to 50 teams will be funded over the summer.
+We recruit teams for the summer challenge, running information sessions and mixer events in Cambridge and Norwich.
+The schedule of events and other details can be found at www.synbio.cam.ac.uk/biomakerchallenge.
+Up to 50 teams are funded over the summer.
 Teams will receive support up to the value of £1000.

 We have assembled a £250 Starter Kit for each team that will allow even inexperienced individuals to develop skills, and provide a platform for exploring more challenging applications.
 The kit includes: